tmi-lab/3BTRON/README.md

 For this, you will need to have conda installed (find more information here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)

 Before creating the environment, you will need to update your base environment.
-If you don't do this, you will receive a numpy error.
-To do so, in your terminal, write the following line of code:
+If you don't do this, you will receive a numpy error when trying to load and run the model.
+Update your base environment in your terminal:
 ```python
 conda update --all
 ```